 Oxford Brookes University

 Kingston University

 University of Reading

+Middlesex University

-All evidence must be evaluated using the stipulated learning outcomes and assessment criteria from the qualification or unit being claimed.
-In assessing a unit using RPL the assessor must be satisfied that the evidence produced by the learner meets the assessment standard established by the learning outcome and its related assessment criteria.
-Centres must have personnel with appropriate expertise and knowledge to facilitate this.
+All evidence must be evaluated using the stipulated learning outcomes and assessment criteria from the qualification or unit/module being claimed.
+In assessing a unit/module using RPL the assessor must be satisfied that the evidence produced by the learner meets the assessment standard established by the learning outcome and its related assessment criteria.
+Faculties must have personnel with appropriate expertise and knowledge to facilitate this.

-Most often RPL will be used for discrete units.
-It is acceptable to claim for an entire qualification through RPL although this is not the normal practice because it would be unusual for a learner to be able to offer prior achievement that completely matches every aspect of a qualification's assessment requirement.
+Most often RPL will be used for discrete units/modules.
+It may be acceptable to claim for an entire qualification through RPL although this is not the normal practice because it would be unusual for a learner to be able to offer prior achievement that completely matches every aspect of a qualification's assessment requirement.